 Unemployment Rate in Switzerland averaged 3.21 percent from 1995 until 2020, reaching an all time high of 5.70 percent in January of 1997 and a record low of 1.50 percent in May of 2001.
 This page provides - Switzerland Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Switzerland Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020.

-Unemployment Rate in Switzerland is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Switzerland to stand at 2.70 in 12 months time.
-In the long-term, the Switzerland Unemployment Rate is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Unemployment Rate in Switzerland is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Switzerland to stand at 3.80 in 12 months time.
+In the long-term, the Switzerland Unemployment Rate is projected to trend around 3.60 percent in 2021 and 3.20 percent in 2022, according to our econometric models.